 Remember to tell your doctor if you have recently been sick or if you get sick when you are about to travel.
 Discuss all of your allergies, current medications, or other health concerns.

 Although vaccinations and medications can help prevent you from getting sick, many diseases can be prevented through safe health practices such as carefully washing your hands with soap and clean water or an alcohol-based hand cleaner before eating or preparing food.
-Find out more about preventing illness while traveling.

 *Yellow Fever Information